 - 7.5.3.7 Perimeter screen.
 Mobile home parks shall be enclosed with an approved fence or planted hedge not less than 7 feet in height with no openings to adjoining property other than the required entrances and exits to streets or public places, unless a finding is made by the Board of Adjustment that this is unnecessary due to the nature of the site. - 7.5.3.8 Storm Shelter.
 Any mobile home park which can accommodate 5 or more mobile homes shall provide a storm shelter.
 There shall be provided within the shelter a minimum 1,500 sq. ft. with no less than 25 sq. ft. per mobile home parking space.
 If such shelter is constructed more than one-half (1/2) story above finished grade, a minimum of 400 cu. ft. shall be provided per mobile home space.
-The structure shall be capable of withstanding 90 m.p.h. wind loads.
-Adequate ventilation providing a complete change of air once each half (1/2) hour shall be required.
+The structure shall be capable of

-^{}One and one/half (11⁄2) off-street parking spaces may be provided for each space with one additional parking space for each 4 spaces to accommodate guests, such additional parking to be in locations convenient to individual units or groups of units.
+\\One and one/half (11⁄2) off-street parking spaces may be provided for each space with one additional parking space for each 4 spaces to accommodate guests, such additional parking to be in locations convenient to individual units or groups of units.

-- 7.5.3.9 Additional Requirements.
+- withstanding 90 m.p.h. wind loads.
+Adequate ventilation providing a complete change of air once each half (1/2) hour shall be required. - 7.5.3.9 Additional Requirements.
 In addition to the foregoing, the Metropolitan Area Planning Commission and governing body may prescribe at the time of rezoning, such other conditions, requirements or limitations concerning the design, development, and operation of mobile home parks as it may deem necessary. - 7.5.4 Recreational Vehicle Parks.
 Recreational vehicle parks are intended to accommodate recreational vehicles, campers, tent-trailers, etc., used for short-term occupancy, usually in connection with recreation trips, but also for certain business purposes.
 Such parks normally will require convenient highway access and proximity of other pertinent City and/or State Regulations together with all amendments thereto subsequently adopted. - 7.5.4.1 Permitted Districts.
 Parks for recreational vehicles shall be permitted as follows: - A. Parks for accommodation of transient or residential use recreational vehicles shall be permitted in RA, RT-1, RT-2, C-6, C-7, or M zoning districts upon review and approval of the Board of Adjustment as a Special Zoning Permit. - B. Parks for the storage of unoccupied recreational vehicles may be permitted in any C-6, C-7, or M zoning district upon review and approval of the Board of Adjustment. - 7.5.4.2 Criteria.
 The following chart illustrates the criteria for recreational vehicle parks:

 MINIMUM PARK AREA 18,000 sq. ft.

 MINIMUM SITE PER UNIT (NET) 1,200 sq. ft.

 MINIMUM SPACE WIDTH 22 feet

 MAXIMUM UNITS (GROSS AREA) 20

 DISTANCE BETWEEN UNITS 12 feet

-F-STREET PARKING (PER UNIT) 1 1/4
+OFF-STREET PARKING (PER UNIT) 1 1/4

 RECREATION AREA (SQ.
 FT.
-PER UNIT) R UNIT) 3,000 sq. ft. base figure + 300 for each unit
+PER UNIT) 3,000 sq. ft. base figure + 300 for each unit

 over 10 units

 STREET WIDTH 12 feet to 30 feet as per Section 7.5.3.6

 UTILITIES

 WATER See Section 7.5.4.4

 ELECTRIC See Section 7.5.4.5

 SEWER See Section 7.5.4.3